 In recognition of his work as a criminal defense attorney, Mr. Howley has received the Gideon Champion of Justice Award from the New York State Association of Criminal Defense Lawyers, the Thurgood Marshall Award from the New York City Bar Association, and the Medal for Excellence in Advocacy from the American College of Trial Lawyers.
 He has also been named one of New York's SuperLawyers and one of the Ten Best Criminal Defense Lawyers in New York based on client satisfaction.

-If you are under investigation or have been charged with Medicare or Medicaid fraud, call Mr. Howley immediately at (212) 601-2728 to schedule a free and confidential consultation.
+If you are under investigation or have been charged with Medicare or Medicaid fraud, call Mr. Howley immediately at (212) 601-2728 or schedule a phone consultation online.

 John Howley, Esq.

 350 Fifth Avenue, 59th Floor